 In April 2015, the FASB issued guidance as to whether a cloud computing arrangement (e.g., software as a service, platform as a service, infrastructure as a service, and other similar hosting arrangements) includes a software license and, based on that determination, how to account for such arrangements.
 If a cloud computing arrangement includes a software license, then the customer should account for the software license element of the arrangement consistent with the acquisition of other software licenses.
 If a cloud computing arrangement does not include a software license, the customer should account for the arrangement as a service contract.
-The guidance is effective for reporting periods beginning after December 15, 2015, and can be adopted on either a prospective or retrospective basis.
-We will adopt the guidance as of January 1, 2016, on a prospective basis.
-The adoption of this new guidance is not expected to have a material impact on our financial statements.
+The guidance was effective for reporting periods beginning after December 15, 2015, and could be adopted on either a prospective or retrospective basis.
+We adopted this guidance in the first quarter of 2016, effective as of January 1, 2016, on a prospective basis.
+The adoption of this new guidance did not have a material impact on our consolidated financial statements.